A New Twist on Tamper-Evident Packaging Lets Kraft Heinz Create Better Consumer Experiences, Pre- and Post-Sale

 The promotional platform was designed by NXP’s partner, TPG Rewards, a leading provider of innovative promotional platforms, such as their TAP Technology that uses NFC to engage with consumers.
 The TPG Rewards solution is a complete, turn-key offering that let Kraft Heinz move from planning and production to full-scale implementation while working with just one vendor.

 Using NXP’s NTAG 213 TagTamper and NTAG Secure Services, TPG Rewards created a tailored experience that transitions from an eye-catching label to an interactive mobile experience that engages consumers while also generating valuable marketing insights.
-TPG Rewards chose the NTAG 213 TagTamper because it’s an advanced tag IC that, offers a digital signature, and tamper evident feature, that let brand owners protect product authenticity and integrity, while enabling advanced interactions, pre-and post-sale.
+TPG Rewards chose the NTAG 213 TagTamper because it’s an advanced tag IC that offers a digital signature and tamper evident feature that lets brand owners protect product authenticity and integrity, while enabling advanced interactions, pre-and post-sale.

 The NTAG 213 TagTamper is supported by NTAG Secure Services, which makes it easy to scale, manage, protect and control product identities in the cloud, giving each product a persistent, addressable web presence and the ability to exchange data in real time.
 For the Kraft Heinz campaign, TPG Rewards used the NTAG Authenticator & Redirector Service, which is managed by NXP in the cloud.
 As its name implies, the service verifies tag originality and opening status before redirecting consumers to the applicable web page.
 The service tracks analytics, including frequency, location, time, system and browser and can flag any fraudulent attempts to access the network.